Sewadius/currency_converter_api/README.md

 - last values saving to file .json from last Internet data
 - get currencies from file there is no connection to Internet
 - conversion in one line as `usd rub 11,15`
+- write handle function for second currency input

 *New*:
 - added module `service.py` for some functions and data
+- input for `amount` is ready with `,` replace and check negative

 *Fixes*:
 - removed error message for `show` command